kevinmarlis/Functional-Programming/README.md

 This folder contains implementations of a credit card number validation algorithm in Haskell, Python (using Pyrsistent and Toolz), and Coconut.

-#### E. Amuse-Bouche
+#### F. Amuse-Bouche

 This folder contains notes on Haskell code from the 2011 talk by Mark Lentczner (https://www.youtube.com/watch?v=b9FagOVqxmI&feature=youtu.be), and some custom operator implementations.
 There is also corresponding code in Python.

+#### G. Monads

+This folder contains some Haskell implementations of Monads as well as monadic designs in Python, often using the PyMonad library.